 Edge theory holds that change happens at the margins because it is free from the stifling orthodoxy of the center.
-In fact, experts have found that it is more efficient and more valuable to innovate from the edge than the center.
-While operating at the margins typically increases risk, in executive search it holds the potential to do just the opposite.
-Because 40% of retained search engagements fail to complete, the biggest risk may lie in doing search the same way that it has always been done for decades.
-The key to competitive advantage is filtering for executive search firms that search differently.
+In fact, experts have found that it is more efficient and valuable to innovate from the edge than from the center.
+While operating at the margins typically increases risk, for executive search firms, it holds the potential to do just the opposite.
+Because 40% of retained search engagements fail to complete, the biggest risk may lie in doing an executive search the same as everyone else — the same way it’s been done for decades To enjoy a competitive advantage, filter for executive search firms that search differently.

-Executive search requires a new kind of expertise to harness the power of data and to avoid becoming overwhelmed by it.
+Executive search requires a new kind of expertise to harness the power of data.
 If research is the execution engine of search, then data is the rocket fuel.
 A treasure trove of candidate data exists outside traditional recruiting resume databases and LinkedIn.
-That information can make search smarter, faster, better.
-Instead of uncalibrated candidates, data-driven search can start answering the question, “Who is good?”
-Moreover, data expertise is needed to wrangle the stunning amount of company, executive, and social network information to separate the signal from the noise.
-Increasingly, less qualified candidates are getting in the way of “the one” because you can’t see the forest for the trees.
-It is quite literally a problem of “too much information.”
-Other industries are investing in big data, data analytics, and more robust computer-assisted original research.
-A next-gen firm matches force with that trend.
+Moreover, data expertise is needed to wrangle the stunning amount of company, executive, and social network information.
+Increasingly, less qualified candidates are getting in the way of your perfect hire because recruiters can’t see the forest for the trees.
+Investigative expertise is needed to separate the signal from the noise.

 Competitive advantage questions to ask prospective executive search firm partners:

 - What does your search firm do differently?

 - What expertise do you offer that I won’t find at other firms?

 - What person on your team has investigative research expertise?